Lemon Sweetened Condensed Milk Buttercream

 Instructions

-4 cups powdered sugar, 1 teaspoon lemon extract, 1-2 Tablespoons lemon juice
+• Slowly mix in the 4 cups powdered sugar, 1 teaspoon lemon extract, and 1-2 Tablespoons lemon juice until combined.

-• Add sweetened condensed milk a tablespoon at a time until you reach your desired consistency.
+• Add 4-5 Tablespoons sweetened condensed milk a tablespoon at a time until you reach your desired consistency.

 • Adjust with a bit more sweetened condensed milk or lemon juice to loosen it up or powdered sugar if it needs to be stiffer.